 Instructions

-- Have your work area set up before beginning: you should have a clean area large enough to roll out the dough.
-Have your ingredients and tools set out ready to go.
+- Have your work area ready before starting: a clean area large enough to roll out the dough.
+Have ingredients and tools set out and ready to go.
 Keep the butter and ice water in the fridge until you need them.

-- Combine the flour, salt and cinnamon in a large bowl.
+- Combine the flour, salt and cinnamon (if using) in a large bowl.

 - Work the butter into the flour using a pastry blender until the mixture is shaggy and crumbly.
 If any larger pieces of butter remain, flatten them between your fingers.

-- (For me, on a dry, winter day this will take 10-12 tablespoons; on a humid, warmer day it will be less.)
-Squeeze a handful of the mixture: if it holds together with little to no crumbliness it's ready - stop adding water.
+- Squeeze a handful of the mixture: if it holds together with little to no crumbliness it's ready—stop adding water.

 Give it a few squeezes: